infoslack/awesome-web-hacking/README.md

    * https://hack.me/ - Build, host and share vulnerable web apps in a sandboxed environment for free
    * http://azcwr.org/az-cyber-warfare-ranges - Free live fire Capture the Flag, blue team, red team Cyber Warfare Range for beginners through advanced users.
 Must use a cell phone to send a text message requesting access to the range.
    * https://github.com/adamdoupe/WackoPicko - WackoPicko is a vulnerable web application used to test web application vulnerability scanners.
+   * https://github.com/rapid7/hackazon - Hackazon is a free, vulnerable test site that is an online storefront built with the same technologies used in today’s rich client and mobile applications.

 ## SSL